rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 #### Where are the Fire Hotspots Located?
 ![Kernal Density](https://github.com/user-attachments/assets/db3954a7-88c1-4a2c-9f7b-693e9f70a9a5)

-This kernel density estimation in figure 7 confirms the clustering patterns indictaed by the K-function.
+This kernel density estimation in figure 7 confirms the clustering patterns indicated by the K-function.
 The yellow/red areas display the hotspots in BC where fires were concentrated/clustered.
-These results align well with the denisty map.
+These results align well with the density map.

 ![Clipped_IDW_Interpolation_Map](https://github.com/user-attachments/assets/01a078fc-cd47-47a8-9479-8294bf175eed)